Security-Onion-Solutions/securityonion-docs/yara.rst

 YARA
 ====

 YARA rules are loaded into :ref:`strelka` to monitor files for suspicious or noteworthy characteristics.
+Active YARA rules generate alerts that can be found in :ref:`alerts`.

 From https://virustotal.github.io/yara/: